onefastsnail/tail-time/README.md

 A very much WIP project.

-The current goal was not to make a public service out of this, but rather make something useful to my personal needs.
 I plan to make this into a usable service that would publish the generated tales for all to access, however until that time, this project can easily be forked and modified to fit your own needs.
 Enjoy!

 ## Background